Tekkitslime/BudgetingApp/README.md

+# BudgetingApp
-# BudgetingApp\nA simple budgeting app written in C.
+A simple budgeting app written in C.